Horrible Histories (2009 TV series): Production

-Each series debuted in the UK in April or May from 2009 to 2013, and on international channels including Canada's BBC Kids, Malaysia's NTV7, The Philippines GMA Network, and Australia's ABC3.
+Each series debuted in the UK in April or May from 2009 to 2013, and on international channels including Canada's BBC Kids, the United States' Discovery Kids, Malaysia's NTV7, the Philippines' GMA Network, and Australia's ABC3.
 Six special episodes, comprising a mix of new and existing material around a single theme, were broadcast in the UK.
 "Horrible Christmas" (aired in 2010) was followed by a "Sport Special" (July 2012, to coincide with the 2012 London Olympic Games) and a "Scary Special" (autumn 2012, themed around Halloween).
 "Ridiculous Romance" (themed around Valentine's Day) aired in February 2014; the "Frightful First World War Special" aired later the same year, as part of the BBC's commemoration of the 100th anniversary of the outbreak of World War I.

 In autumn 2011, the BBC edited footage from the show's summer Prom concert into an hour-long TV special ("Horrible Histories' Big Prom Party"), featuring specially shot linking sketches.
 In addition, standalone sketches hosted by Stephen Fry, as well as a special "Bob Hale Report", were produced as part of the 2012 Sport Relief benefit programme.
 In the same year, several sketches were commissioned as part of the BBC's live television coverage of the Diamond Jubilee of Elizabeth II, to be performed on Tower Bridge, but due to time constraints only one was aired.

 The producers decided to cease full-time production after the fifth series, citing concerns around the increasing difficulty in finding suitable historical material.
 However, the possibility of further specials marking important historical or holiday milestones has been discussed.

-In 2015, the BBC announced that the Horrible Histories concept would be revived in a new format, focussing on the life and times of a single historical figure per episode.
+In 2015, the BBC announced that the Horrible Histories concept would be revived in a new format, focusing on the life and times of a single historical figure per episode.
 The rebooted series was again developed by LionTV and will involve a largely all-new production team and cast, while still retaining Jenner as lead historical consultant and many of the original series's writers.
 In addition, original stars Farnaby and Howick will return in limited roles.